Bensalem, Philadelphia, Chincoteague

 A rocket that packs a Wallops.

-After the hike we made our way to a NASA facility we had passed by on our way to the island.
+After the hike, we made our way to a NASA facility we had passed by on our way to the island.
 It turns out that the NASA Wallops facility is located next to Chincoteague.
-Wallops, is NASA's oldest space test facility and is still launching rockets to this very day.
-Formed after world war two Wallops is still performing pilotless aircraft, scientific balloons, sounding rockets, and Earth sciences research.
-In fact Julia and I both heard a bang early this morning.
+Wallops is NASA's oldest space test facility and is still launching rockets to this very day.
+Formed after World War II, Wallops is still performing pilotless aircraft, scientific balloons, sounding rockets, and Earth sciences research.
+In fact, Julia and I both heard a bang early this morning.
 We did not pay much mind to it when we found a bottle of water we put in the refrigerator had frozen and exploded.
-However, it turned out the noise we had heard was a rocket launch which had occurred at five in the morning and had to be aborted because of a systems failure not our water bottle exploding as we had thought.
+However, it turned out the noise we had heard was a rocket launch which had occurred at five in the morning and had to be aborted because of a systems failure, not our water bottle exploding as we had thought.

-We are off to Washington DC tomorrow and I am stealing myself for our flight through the most secure airspace in the USA.
+We are off to Washington, D.C., tomorrow, and I am steeling myself for our flight through the most secure airspace in the USA.

 Trip stats